STYLE & CULTURE: INTERVIEW

 How do you think the smartphone era has affected photography both positively and negatively?

 In the ‘60s (thanks, in part, to Blow-Up) there was a real sense of photographers being something special.
 Professional camera gear was extremely expensive and there was a sense that the photographers themselves were only one notch down from rock stars.
 It was almost exclusively male urban elite – who were highly paid, mostly drove sports cars and were usually surrounded by beautiful women.
 When I was an art director in the ‘70s, I worked with a few photographers who fitted this stereotype almost exactly.
 During that time I only worked with one female photographer - Jeannie Savage.
 She also drove a sports car and was surrounded by beautiful women too.
 The exception that proved the rule, I suppose.
 The era of the smart phone has changed all that.
 Everyone can take photographs and, if they want, everyone can now be a photographer.
 Nowadays getting paid is the hard part.
 Really the only groups of people that the smartphone has been deleterious to are the police and professional photographers.
 Nowadays whenever something important or truly dreadful happens (I’m thinking of the death of George Floyd here) there’s always someone around to record it.
 No one has to wait for the professional photographers to turn up.
-I think the pluses far out way the minuses in this situation.
+I think the pluses far out way the minuses in this situation

 Introduction & Interview: John-Paul Pryor

 The Derek Ridgers archive is available as Limited Edition prints via Derek Ridgers Editions.
+Images (Top to Bottom): At Heaven, London, 1981; Tuinol Barry, Kings Road, 1983; Jarvis Cocker photographed for NME 1992; Babs, Soho,1987

 ART & AND IMAGE